Paralympic Classification Explained: What Do the Numbers and Letters Mean?

 | Intellectual impairment | Significant limitation in intellectual functioning and adaptive behavior | No (not in winter) |

-Step 1: Medical Review — A panel of 2–3 trained classifiers reviews the athlete's medical documentation, including diagnosis, medical history, and imaging (where relevant).
+Step 1: Medical Review — A panel of 2–3 trained classifiers reviews the athlete's medical documentation, including diagnosis, medical history, and imaging.
 This establishes the underlying impairment and confirms eligibility.

-Step 2: Physical/Technical Assessment — Classifiers conduct standardized tests to measure how the impairment affects the athlete's ability to perform sport-specific movements.
-For skiing, this might include measurements of range of motion, muscle strength, balance, and coordination.
+Step 2: Physical/Technical Assessment — Classifiers conduct standardized tests to measure how the impairment affects sport-specific movements.
+For skiing: measurements of range of motion, muscle strength, balance, and coordination.

 Step 3: Observation in Competition — The athlete is observed during actual competition to verify that their performance aligns with their classified impairment level.
 This is critical for detecting intentional misrepresentation (athletes deliberately underperforming during assessment to receive a more favorable classification).